elizab238/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 5: Displaying the first 10 lines of a file /etc/passwd Task 6: A script to display the third line of a file iacta Task 7: A script that creates a file named Best school ending by a new line Task 8: A script that writes into the file ls_cwd_content Task 9: A script that duplicates the last line of the a file named iacta Task 10: A script that deletes all the regular files with a .js extension that are present in the  current directory and its subdirectories
+Task 5: Displaying the first 10 lines of a file /etc/passwd Task 6: A script to display the third line of a file iacta Task 7: A script that creates a file named Best school ending by a new line Task 8: A script that writes into the file lscwdcontent Task 9: A script that duplicates the last line of the a file named iacta Task 10: A script that deletes all the regular files with a .js extension that are present in the  current directory and its subdirectories
 Task 11: A script that counts the number of directories and subdirectories